-The School Counseling program at Boston College prepares professional school counselors to work in elementary and secondary schools within a diverse and ever-changing society.
-The program has educated hundreds of well-trained, licensed school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and to promote positive development for all children and adolescents.
+Prepare to work as a licensed school counselor in a broad range of elementary and secondary schools that represent our diverse and ever-changing society.
+The program’s small cohort size and comprehensive mentorship support make it a singular and nurturing place to launch a counseling career.
+The program has trained hundreds of school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and promote positive development for children and adolescents.

-National ranking for Student Counseling and Personnel Services program
+National ranking for Student Counseling and Personnel Services programs

 U.S. News & World Report

 Much of the second year of the program focuses on the internship, where you will have opportunities to hone your counseling skills.
 We emphasize the importance of culture and context, encouraging you to acquire a community-oriented understanding of the settings in which you serve.
 Our dedicated director of practicum experience works to pair you with pre-practicum and practicum placements at schools that fit your goals.

 In keeping with the American School Counselor Association's model of school counseling, our program trains counselors to take a “whole child” approach, considering both the in-school and out-of-school factors that promote student thriving.
 You'll study how multiple systems—including families, schools, and communities—interact to promote thriving and achievement among children and adolescents who represent diverse cultures, racial and ethnic groups, social classes, abilities, and sexual orientations.

 The Lynch School of Education and Human Development provides more than $8.4 million in financial aid to students each year.
 As a result, the quality of BC’s instruction, the benefit of our alumni network, and the impact a BC degree will have on your employment options is both affordable and invaluable.

 A non-refundable application fee of $75 is required; however, this fee is waived for select applicants.

 On the application, students will be expected to provide their CV and a brief statement of interest.

 To be uploaded to your online Application Form.